Skip to content

 It’s for the person who reads more than they post.
 Who sends articles to friends with the note “this made me think of you.”
 Who has tried meditation apps and found them too demanding, and journaling apps and found them too empty, and just wants something small and beautiful and done in two minutes.

 It’s for couples who want something to talk about at dinner that isn’t logistics.
-It’s for friends who share meaningful things with each other.
-It’s for people exploring philosophy, psychology, and introspection casually, not as a practice, just as a part of being alive.
+For friends who share meaningful things.
+For people exploring philosophy, psychology, and introspection casually, not as a practice, just as a part of being alive.

 If any of that sounds like you, the app is at onegoodthing.space.